Skip to main content

 Debug logging

-Track state flow in development:
+Track state flow in development with pattern matching:

 class DebugLoggingObserver